 We all have stop-watches on our phones.
 Set it for 5 minutes and hit start.
 Sit still, close your eyes, and think about things you love: your spouse/partner, kids, pets/dogs/cats/horses/turtles (things I love), or your amazing and beautiful life.
 Think of things you’re grateful for: your health, your home, your job.
-When your mind wanders to your “must do’s”, slap yourself (not too hard) and come back to the beautiful things.
+When your mind wanders to your “must do’s,”slap yourself (not too hard) and come back to the beautiful things.
 Turn up the corners of your mouth into a smile.
-Really, do it.
+Do it!
 For the whole FIVE minutes be still… EXTRA CREDIT (we all like bonus points): Grab a journal and pen and set that timer for another 5 minutes.
 Record all your thoughts from the first 5 minutes.
 List things you’d like to do, catalog your feelings for the day.
-Just be still and know…
+Just be still.

 Once you have your book, set that timer to 15 minutes and read something to help you better understand yourself, your purpose, or your passion.
 Something that will allow you to share your beautiful self with the world.
-We are all here for a reason and life becomes so fulfilling when we’re living in our sweet spot.
+We are all here for a reason, and life becomes so fulfilling when we’re living in our sweet spot.
 When I talk about fulfillment and finding your purpose, I’m not talking about your job title.
 I’m talking about something much bigger.
-I believe my mom’s role was to raise five strong, independent, competent women who understand their role is to contribute to the world.
-That contribution is very individual but she did her role so well and she LOVED raising her daughters!
+I believe my mom’s role was to raise five healthy, independent, competent women who understand their role is to contribute to the world.
+That contribution is very individual, but she did her role so well, and she LOVED raising her daughters!
 It was her passion!

-So far you have spent 20-25 minutes and I’m going to ask you to find 20-30 more.
+So far you have spent 20-25 minutes, and I’m going to ask you to find 20-30 more.
 That’s less than 1 hour a day on YOU!!
 You are worth it and, most importantly, you deserve it!
 Today, we are bombarded with information about our bodies.
-We are the generation that has learned what fast food has done to our health and our kids health.
+We are the generation that has learned what fast food has done to our health and our kid’s health.
 We understand that sugar is a drug and it’s everywhere.
 We understand that obesity and excess weight gain are the BIGGEST contributors to ALL diseases.
 Seriously it’s true. (noteworthy: dis-ease.
-Living with disease is living without ease.)
+Living with the illness is living without ease.)

 I hope this helps you remember to take time for YOU today.
 I know it’s not all about you, but you can’t argue that it MUST start with YOU!